JeringTech/KeyValueStore/ReadMe.md

 [About](#about)

 ## Overview
 Jering.KeyValueStore enables you to store key-value data across memory and disk.
-You can use this library for non-persistent, application-level caching.
+Use this library for non-persistent, application-level caches.

 Usage example: